Can you convert to a Roth IRA?

 Unfortunately not everyone meets IRS standards to contribute to a Roth IRA.
 The primary reason individuals are not allowed to contribute is because their incomes exceed the Roth IRA income limits.
 That’s when it makes sense to look into a Roth IRA conversion, or a “backdoor Roth IRA.”

 No Income Cap to Convert Traditional IRA to Roth IRA

 In the past to be able to convert from a Traditional to a Roth IRA your income needed to be under $100,000.
 The IRS rules have changed and there is no longer an income cap in place.

-With the cap removed high income earners can now convert as long as they pay the appropriate tax on the conversion.
-There is no 10% early withdrawal penalty if the funds move from the Traditional IRA to the Roth IRA in a 60 day window.
+With the cap removed, high-income earners can now convert as long as they pay the appropriate tax on the conversion.
+There is no 10% early withdrawal penalty if the funds move from a Traditional IRA to a Roth IRA in a 60-day window.

 Roth IRA Conversion Taxes

 When you convert from a Traditional IRA to a Roth IRA, a process also known as creating a “backdoor” Roth IRA, you generally pay income tax on the contributions.
 The taxable amount that is converted is added to your income taxes and your regular income rate is applied to your total income.
 If the amount is large enough, it may raise your tax bracket for the year in which you do the conversion.

 Why Convert to Roth IRA?

 Tax-savvy investors want to pay as little income tax as possible.
 Converting to a Roth IRA allows you to make smart tax moves that will save money in the long run.

-If you anticipate your income dropping significantly in a certain year (and increasing in following years) then a conversion could be done in the low income year.
-Since your income is lower you may be in a lower tax bracket when you convert.
+If you anticipate your income dropping significantly in a certain year (and increasing in following years), you could plan a conversion for the low-income year.
+Since your income is lower, you may be in a lower tax bracket when you convert.

-Likewise if the government announced increase tax rate increases to go in effect the following year then a conversion in the current year would save income tax.
+Similarly, if the government announced tax-rate increases to go into effect in the following year, a conversion in the current year would save income tax.